blinklabs-io/docs/src/content/docs/guides/adder/001-adder.md

 Adder offers two distinct operating modes, each optimized for a different types of users and deployment environments.
 Choosing the right mode ensures you get the correct balance of usability, configurability, and operational control.

-✅ Adder supports two primary operating modes: Adder Tray and Adder CLI.
-See which [operating mode](../002-operating-mode-overview) is right for your use case.
+✅ Adder Tray and Adder CLI, see which operating mode is right for your use case [learn more](../002-operating-mode-overview)